Sunday, December 7, 2025

 Exploring The Lotus Sutre: "Chapter Two: Expedient Means"

-I read the chapter online here.
+I read chapter two online here.
 This is a continuation of my previous post on chapter one, read it here.

 The Lotus Sutra Profile